viruschidai/react-match-media/README.md

 ### Supported browsers
   - IE10 and above
   - All other major browsers

+For older browsers, you need to polyfill `window.matchMedia`.
 For more, see [Can I Use matchMedia](http://caniuse.com/#search=matchMedia)

 ## Development of this component